dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The good life is a process, not a state of being.
-It is a direction, not a destination.**
+**A positive attitude causes a chain reaction of positive thoughts, events, and outcomes.
+It is a catalyst, and it sparks extraordinary results.**

-Carl Rogers
+Wade Boggs